HLAfreq.HLAfreq

 248 ignoreG (bool): treat allele G groups as normal.

-249 See http://hla.alleles.org/alleles/g_groups.html for details.
+249 See https://hla.alleles.org/alleles/g_groups.html for details.
 Default = True

 250